nuxeo/doc.nuxeo.com-content/src/corg/working-on-nuxeo-sources/releasing.md

         version: '1'

 ---
-## Release process
+## Release Process

 Here is an overview of the release tooling and process at Nuxeo.

 Manual testing, code review, issue management and team collaboration are not mentioned in this document.

-### Release the Nuxeo Platform, including main Addons and Nuxeo Packages
+### Release the Nuxeo Platform, including Main Addons and Nuxeo Packages

 First check the source code is releasable: